Folders Popup lets you move like a breeze between your frequently used folders and documents!

 - Supports regular file system folders and UNC locations like network folders or WebDAV folders (Sharepoint libraries, etc.)**.

-- Support for Directory Opus (alternative file manager) and FreeCommander and Clover (Windows Explorer add-ons).
+- Support for Directory Opus and Total Commander (alternative file managers) and FreeCommander and Clover (Windows Explorer add-ons).

 * Works with all software developed for Windows that use the standard file dialog boxes (most software do).